atan009/vimrc/README.md

 	cd ~/.vim/bundle
     git clone https://github.com/scrooloose/nerdtree.git

-A new directory named "nerdtree" should have been created.
-Type "Vim", ":Helptags" and ":help NERD_tree.txt" in this order.
+A new directory named "`nerdtree`" should have been created.
+Type "`vim`", "`:Helptags`" and "`:help NERD_tree.txt`" in this order.

-	Vim
+	vim
 	:Helptags
 	:help NERD_tree.txt

 ![NT1](http://i.imgur.com/lLW7O1i.gif)

-This will tell Vim where
+This will tell `Vim` where
-NERDtree is installed as well as tell you the many capabilities of NERDtree such as bookmarking directories/files.
+`NERDtree` is installed as well as tell you the many capabilities of `NERDtree` such as bookmarking directories/files.
 However, this tutorial will only cover how to view your files in a tree form :+1:.
-In this help page, type ":NERDTree *ONE OF YOUR ACTUAL DIRECTORIES".
+In this help page, type "`:NERDTree *ONE OF YOUR ACTUAL DIRECTORIES`".
 On the left, it should now display all the directories inside your chosen directory.
 You can use the arrow keys to navigate between files/directories and press ENTER to read into it.
-To close NERDtree type "NERDTreeClose".
+To close NERDtree type "`NERDTreeClose`".
-To open it again, type ":NERDTree *an EXISTING directory".
+To open it again, type "`:NERDTree *an EXISTING directory`".

 ![NT2](http://i.imgur.com/3OCe5YM.gif)

 More info at: [Github scrooloose/nerdtree] (https://github.com/scrooloose/nerdtree)

-Plugin #2 - SuperTab:
+Plugin #2 - `SuperTab`:
 ------------------------
-SuperTab aids the user in quickly typing in strings of characters, but only already existing ones.
+`SuperTab` aids the user in quickly typing in strings of characters, but only already existing ones.
 This is useful for users that enjoy automatic text filling.
-By typing a few characters and pressing <TAB> the word will be filled automatically, unless there is more than one existing string with the same characters typed.
+By typing a few characters and pressing `<TAB>` the word will be filled automatically, unless there is more than one existing string with the same characters typed.
 In this situation, a list of words will be shown in which the user can choose the correct one.